anticore/longe/content/photography.md

+---
-## Photography
+title: Photography
+---
 **Note**: I know nothing about photography technique or gear.
 I just like to point and shoot the lens at things I find interesting.
 Mostly analogue point and shoot cameras.

 ![[Pasted image 20240227123954.png]]